GrupoDiana/hom3r-engine/README.md

 ## HOM3R Viewer

 HOM3R Viewer is a 3D viewer for complex products that was developed alongside this library, integrating it to offer all its functions.
-You can see it running on the web demonstrator located on our official website https://proyectos.diana.uma.es/hom3r/demo/demo.html.
-You can also download a Windows x64 version of it from URL.
-If you want to see/use the source code it is available at URL.
+You can see it running on the web demonstrator located on our official website, or you can also download a Windows x64 version.
+If you wish to view/use the source code it is also available.

 * HOM3R Viewer WebGL version demonstrator: https://proyectos.diana.uma.es/hom3r/demo/demo.html.
 Code available at: https://github.com/GrupoDiana/SOON
 * HOM3R Viewer Windows x64 standalone version: https://github.com/GrupoDiana/SOON